Basewq/XenkoProofOfConcepts/README.md

 * `GameScreenManagerExample`: Game screen navigation via a GameScreenManager entity.
 * `BepuPhysicsExample`: A rough attempt at integrating Bepu2 physics engine into Stride (this is not completed and has been abandoned).
 * `MultiplayerExample`: Multiplayer project with a client application and a server application, both running with Stride code.
+* `UINavigationExample`: Example on extending existing UI controls to add the ability to traverse between UI via keyboard/gamepad.

 ---
 The only project worth showing a screenshot of for this front-end readme file is the `ScreenSpaceDecalExample`: